 The most important thing is to choose items that help you to connect with your innermost self and that bring a sense of peace, calm, security, love, and connection with yourself and the world around you.

 How do I set up my meditation table?

 Set up your table in a way that feels calming to you.
 If you like everything neat and organized, then you might set it up so it looks balanced and orderly.
 If you think a little messiness is kind of beautiful, then you might let your inner creative take the reins and place items wherever your heart wants them to go.
 You might also test out a few different setups and pay attention to how each setup makes you feel.

 Ultimately, do what makes you feel good.
 That’s it.
 Nothing else matters here.

 When you create your meditation table, take some time to set a purpose and intention for how you want to use this space.
 You can, of course, meditate in front of your table.
 You might also choose to come here in the morning to set intentions, recite affirmations, and express gratitude.
 When you’re seeking answers, this might be a place to look for them within.
 You might also like to sit at your meditation table after work to release the day and invite a sense of calm and peace into your evening.

 To create your serene meditation table, you first want to start with the foundation on which you’ll be building upon: the table itself.

 You may already have a piece of furniture in your home that would work perfectly for this function.
 If you’re a DIYer, this is a great opportunity to get creative as you check out local yard sales and thrift stores for the inspiring piece that speaks to you.
 Sand, stain, paint, or leave it perfectly imperfect: whatever feels right to you.
-(You can use sage to cleanse the energy of the table if you’d like.)

 If you’re looking for something beautiful and new, the links below offer an array of styles to fit every price range.
 Just make sure to double check the dimensions to ensure the table fits your space!